How Bright in Gravitational Waves are Millisecond Pulsars for the Galactic Center GeV Gamma-Ray Excess? A Systematic Study and Implications for Dark Matter: Population Properties of Bulge MSPs

 For our second framework, the Pop.~\Rmnum{2}, we generate present-day parameter distributions from a set of universal birth parameters, following the methodology and best-fit results of Ploeg et al.~\cite{Ploeg_2020}.
 Ref.~\cite{Ploeg_2020} provides the necessary birth-property distributions: a log-normal distribution for the surface magnetic field, $B_{\rm surf}$, and another for the initial rotation period, $P_i$.
 We then evolve these initial periods to their present-day values using the age distribution of the bulge MSPs, which is derived from a convolution of the bulge's ancient star formation rate (SFR) and the Delay Time Distribution (DTD).
 We note that Ref.~\cite{Ploeg_2020} models the bulge as two components: a larger, dominant boxy bulge and a smaller nuclear bulge.
 Their best-fit results indicate that the number of MSPs in the boxy bulge is substantially larger than in the nuclear bulge (by a factor of about 5).
 Therefore, for our model, we simplify this by considering only the dominant boxy bulge component, using its specific star-formation history to derive the age distribution.

-By sampling from the birth distributions of $P_i$ and $B_{\rm surf}$ and evolving each MSP over its sampled age, we generate the present-day period ($P$) distribution for the bulge population.
+By sampling from the birth distributions of $P_i$ and $B_{\rm surf}$ and evolving each MSP over its sampled age, we generate the present-day period ($P$) distribution for the bulge population~\footnote{See Eq.~(2.23) and the surrounding text in Ref.~\cite{Ploeg_2020}.}.
 With the distributions for the present-day period $P$ and the (time-independent) magnetic field $B_{\rm surf}$ established, we then induce the distribution for the period derivative, $\dot{P}$, using the same force-free magnetosphere relation as before: \be \dot{P} = \frac{5 \pi^2 R_{\rm MSP}^6 B_{\rm surf}^2}{3 c^3 I_{zz} P}. \ee By simulating a large ensemble, we produce the final evolved distributions for $f_{\rm rot}$, $\dot{f}_{\rm rot}$, converted from $P$ and $\dot{P}$, and $B_{\rm surf}$, presented in Fig.~\ref{fig_para_dist}.
 This provides a self-consistent, physically motivated model of the Galactic bulge MSP population.